Interests & Risks

 • Explain the importance of establishing and respecting personal boundaries when using technology.
 The information, images or videos your teen has shared and that others have shared with your teen should be protected and handled with respect (i.e., not shared with others).

-• Discuss options for where they can get help when they need support.
+• Discuss options for where they can get help when they need support, such as tellingsafe adults and visiting NeedHelpNow.ca or Cybertip.ca.

-Social networking keeps teens connected to their world and allows them to share their personality with like-minded peers.
-Scrolling through friends’ feeds, liking (or double tapping) their favourite photos and posting memes are just some of the ways social networking can be fun.
-But this virtual world also blurs social limits and personal boundaries, allowing them to be crossed more easily, and creating the potential for hurtful, inappropriate or intimate information to be shared.
+Social media keeps teens connected to their peers and allows them to share their personality.
+But this online world also blurs social limits and personal boundaries, allowing them to be crossed more easily, and creating the potential for hurtful, inappropriate, or intimate information to be shared.
 It also opens teens up to a larger, potentially public audience where their “friends” may not be the person they claim to be.

-• When creating a profile, some services require certain fields be completed but allow users to choose the information entered into others.
+• When creating a profile, some apps and platforms require certain fields to be completed.
 In most cases, there are no restrictions on what can be added to a profile, including personal information and photos/videos.

-• Teens may accept friend requests from individuals they have not met in person.
+• Teens may accept friend or follower requests from people they have not met in person.
 Adults looking to victimize teens can quickly turn conversations sexual.

-• Teens may be bullied or stalked by peers or other users on social networking sites.
+• Teens may be bullied or stalked by peers or other users.

-• Become familiar with popular social networks your teen is using.
-Understand their purpose, how information is shared and what information is needed to sign up for the account.
+• Become familiar with popular social media apps or platforms your teen is using.
+Understand their purpose, how information is shared, and what information is needed to sign up.

-• Enable controls and privacy settings on social networks in order to limit who can see posts, photos or videos.
-Many times default settings in apps are on “public.”
-Switching a profile to “private” makes posts only available to an approved list of people, “friends” or “followers.”
+• Enable controls and privacy settings to limit who can see posts, photos or videos.
+Many times, default settings in apps are on “public.”
+Switching a profile to “private” makes posts only available to an approved list of people (i.e., “friends” or “followers”).

-• Know your teen’s passwords, screen names and the friends they’re communicating with online.
+• Know your teen’s passwords, profile names, and the friends they’re communicating with online.

-• Explain to your teen where it is appropriate for them to have privacy (e.g. confiding in close friends face-to-face, writing in a paper journal, in their bedroom, etc.).
-Reinforce that there is no privacy on the Internet; the Internet is a public place.
+• Explain to your teen where it is appropriate for them to have privacy (e.g. confiding in close friends face-to-face, journalling in their bedroom, etc.).
+Reinforce that there is no privacy on the internet; the internet is a public place.

 • Discuss the important qualities of a healthy relationship (being loving, caring, respectful) and compare this with examples of unhealthy relationships (one person who is persistent, manipulative, or uses guilt tactics).
 Without a clear understanding of what makes a healthy relationship, teens are more likely to tolerate relationships that put them at risk.